Why clarity drives the call

 Industry-standard suspending jerkbait for cold-water bass.

-Cold, clear water β long pauses near rock and points.
+Cold, clear water — long pauses near rock and points.

-As an Amazon Associate we earn from qualifying purchases β at no extra cost to you.
+As an Amazon Associate I earn from qualifying purchases.

 Alternative Options

-Stained water (1β3 feet visibility)
+Stained water (1–3 feet visibility)

 The most forgiving clarity.
 Both reaction baits and finesse work, and a wider range of colors produces.
 Slight contrast in the silhouette helps bass commit.
+This is also where chartreuse-and-white blade baits and sexy shad patterns shine — enough visibility that color matters, enough stain that contrast helps.

 Z-Man JackHammer ChatterBait

-The benchmark bladed jig β premium hardware and perfect vibration.
+The benchmark bladed jig — premium hardware and perfect vibration.

-Stained water, wind, scattered grass β moderate-paced reaction bait.
+Stained water, wind, scattered grass — moderate-paced reaction bait.

-As an Amazon Associate we earn from qualifying purchases β at no extra cost to you.
+As an Amazon Associate I earn from qualifying purchases.

 Alternative Options